ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

     Acceptance Criteria:
     *I can delete data.
-    *Prints out beer names and dates and asks which one to delete.
+    **Prints out beer_name record and asks which date to delete.
+    *I respond with the date needing deletion.
     *Confirms deletion
 </pre>
 ***